This handbook provides a comprehensive overview of feminist approaches to questions of violence, justice, and peace.

 • Methodologies and genealogies (including theories, concepts, histories, methodologies)

-• Politics, power, and violence (including the ways in which violence is created, maintained, reproduced, and the gendered dynamics of its instantiations)
+• Politics, power, and violence (including the ways in which violence is created, maintained, and reproduced, and the gendered dynamics of its instantiations)

 • Bodies, sexualities, and health (including sexual health, biopolitics, sexual orientation)